seongjaelee/seongjaelee.github.io/resume.md

 ## Experience
 - **Senior Software Engineer**, Geo Driving Quality, Google, Seattle (2018–Present)
-  - Developed and launched an ETA prediction ML model using Graph Neural Networks collaborating with DeepMind, improving the accuracy of realtime ETAs by up to 50% in highly congested metros ([blog post][2], [paper][1]).
+  - Developed and launched an ETA prediction ML model using Graph Neural Networks.
+This project was a collaboration with DeepMind.
+The model improved the quality of predictions by up to 50% in highly congested metros ([blog post][2], [paper][1]).
-  - Built and maintained several ML pipelines that cover training, deploying, serving, logging, and monitoring.
+  - Built and maintained several ML pipelines that cover training, evaluating, deploying, serving, logging, and monitoring.
   - Optimized batch pipelines processing petabytes of data using Google Dataflow.
 - **Software Engineer**, Cloud Endpoints, Google, Seattle (2017–2018)
   - Developed scalable web pages and components for managing service quotas and usages in AngularJS, JavaScript, TypeScript, and Java.